 return output

-The compiler could prove on its own that a for-loop is safe and therefore disable bounds checking.
+The compiler could determine on its own that a for-loop is safe and therefore disable bounds check.
 In those cases, @inbounds becomes redundant.
-This behavior typically occurs in simple cases, such as when iterating over a single collection and using eachindex, as illustrated below.
+This behavior typically occurs in simple cases, such as when iterating over a single collection x using eachindex(x).

 x = rand(1_000)